 Large-scale windows in the ground floor's main living space flood the interior with natural light to brighten the dark tones seen on the living room's walls and upholstery.

 "I collect things I love to look at—they can seriously be tourist-trap junk, but if they are collected and displayed en masse, they are elevated to another level,” shares Dragoo.
 “Display them all together, behind glass, and they gain importance.
 It almost looks like an art installation."

 “I am not the sort of person who goes out and buys all new furniture when I move to a new place,” the homeowner says.
 “There are pieces that have been with me my entire adult life.
 I love the challenge of thinking about how different shapes and scales relate to one another."

-To capitalize on the gorgeous view of the yard and grounds that the living room affords, Dragoo got creative.
-“I installed a grid of large mirrors to mimic the window on the opposite wall to enhance the light and color in the room,” the stylist shares.
+To capitalise on the gorgeous view of the yard and grounds that the living room affords, Dragoo got creative.
+“I installed a grid of large mirrors to mimic the window on the opposite wall to enhance the light and colour in the room,” the stylist shares.
 “It almost looks like a window itself!”

 Wide doorways connect the rooms on the ground floor to create a feeling of openness which is echoed by the home's numerous windows.

 "One of my favourite things in our house is the plaster walls upstairs and in the dining room,” Dragoo says.
 “The combination of sand, wood chips, and trowel marks give the walls a really nice rustic feel.
 I think it brings a good balance to our more modern high-gloss white floors."

 "Most college students save up their money for spring break and alcohol,” Dragoo says.
 “I used to save up for Limoges snuff boxes and vintage posters.”